-Warranties issued by RWC are insured by Western Pacific Mutual Insurance Company, A Risk Retention Group (WPMIC).
-WPMIC specializes in new home warranties and, in fact, does not write insurance for any other unrelated risk.
-The financial strength of the company – over $100 million in surplus equity – dedicated for new home warranty resolution means you don’t have to worry about the insurer behind your warranty going out of business because of either man-made or natural catastrophic losses (hurricanes, oil spills, etc.).
+Home warranties issued by RWC are insured by Western Pacific Mutual Insurance Company, A Risk Retention Group (WPMIC).
+WPMIC specializes in builder home warranties and, in fact, does not write insurance for any other unrelated risk.
+The financial strength of the company – over $100 million in surplus equity – dedicated for new home warranty resolution means you don’t have to worry about the insurer behind your home warranty going out of business because of either man-made or natural catastrophic losses (hurricanes, oil spills, etc.).

 Expert Second Opinion

 Even with a written warranty, Builders and Homeowners don’t always see eye-to-eye.
 If a dispute arises between you and your Builder regarding whether or not something should be considered a defect, the limited warranty document can be a valuable ‘measuring stick’ for evaluating the issues.
 You benefit from third-party assistance with home warranty issues.
 The warranty standards included are based on accepted industry practices.
 The process to get the warranty company involved to mediate your dispute and determine coverage is spelled out in your warranty book.